Lake Starnberg

 Are there restrooms and cafes?

-Yes, facilities are available in nearby towns and at various points around the lake.
+Yes, there are amenities such as restrooms and cafes in the surrounding towns and at various points along the lake.

 What should I wear?